pytorch/pytorch.github.io/_posts/2022-12-22-torchserve-performance-tuning.md

 ### Acknowledgement

-We would like to thank Somya Jain (Meta) Christopher Gustave (Meta) for their great support and guidance throughout many steps of this blog and providing insights to Sketch Animator workflow.
+We would like to thank Somya Jain (Meta), Christopher Gustave (Meta) for their great support and guidance throughout many steps of this blog and providing insights to Sketch Animator workflow.
 Also, special thanks to[ Li Ning](https://www.linkedin.com/in/li-ning-7274604/) from AWS for the great efforts to make performance tuning much easier on Torchserve with automated benchmark suite.

 <style>